cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 ## The options Directive

 The [`options` directive](https://jenkins.io/doc/book/pipeline/syntax/#options) allows configuring Pipeline-specific options from within the Pipeline itself.
-We are going to add `buildDiscarder` `option` to the `nodejs-app/Jenkinsfile.template` file in your forked **customer-marker-pipelines** repository.
-That will allows you to easily manage the *Discard old builds* option across all of the jobs that use the `nodejs-app/Jenkinsfile.template`.
+We are going to add the `buildDiscarder` `option` to the `nodejs-app/Jenkinsfile.template` file in your forked **customer-marker-pipelines** repository.
+As a centrally managed CD service, that will allows easily managing the *Discard old builds* option across all of the jobs that use the `nodejs-app/Jenkinsfile.template` so that storage doesn't become an issue on the CloudBees Team Masters.

 1. Use the GitHub file editor to update the `nodejs-app/Jenkinsfile.template` file in your forked **customer-marker-pipelines** repository - adding the following `options` directive below the `agent` section: